CellFateNucOrg/noise2void/README.md

 # IMPORTANT!
-Use can use the denoised image to better detect objects and create masks.
+You can use the denoised image to better detect objects and create masks.
 But remember that then any intensity measurements should be performed on the raw images!!!